Anti-migrant party in front in Slovenia election - Journal du Cameroun

-The anti-immigration party of veteran centre-right leader Janez Jansa is leading in Slovenia’s parliamentary election Sunday but may struggle to command a majority, according to preliminary results.
+The anti-immigration party of veteran centre-right leader Janez Jansa has emerged as the largest party in Slovenia’s parliamentary election on Sunday but may struggle to command a majority, according to nearly final results.

-With more than 80 percent of the votes counted, 59-year-old Jansa’s SDS party has a clear lead on just over 25 percent, with the “anti-establishment” LMS party of comedian-turned-politician Marjan Sarec in second place on 12.7 percent, the State Election Commission said.
+With some 98 percent of votes counted, Jansa’s SDS party looks to have secured just over 25 percent — giving it 25 seats in the 90-seat assembly — and the “anti-establishment” LMS party of comedian-turned-politician Marjan Sarec in second place on 12.7 percent and 13 seats, the State Election Commission said.

 During the campaign, Jansa made common cause with fellow right-wing firebrand Hungarian Prime Minister Viktor Orban and effectively evoked memories of more than 500,000 migrants who crossed Slovenia in late 2015 and early 2016 — although all except a handful of them continued on to northern Europe.

-In a statement after polls closed, Jansa said he was committed to forming a government “for the good of all our citizens” and to ensure a “safe Slovenia”.
+“We are ready to start serious talks based on the programme we have been working hard on,” he said.

+He re-iterated his anti-migrant position saying migration was “the most serious challenge according to most Europeans”.

-However, the only other party which has said it would work with Jansa, the centre-right Nova Slovenija, is projected to get just 7.1 percent which would leave the two parties short of a majority.
+The only party which has so far said it would work with Jansa, the centre-right Nova Slovenija, has won just 7.1 percent and seven seats , leaving the two parties short of the 46 needed for a majority.

 – ‘Red lines’ –